aws-samples/aws-modernization-with-kubecost/content/2_setup/23_workspace.md

 {{% /notice %}}

 {{% notice warning %}}
-If you are at an AWS Hosted Event the Cloud 9 Environment is already built for you.
+If you are at an AWS Hosted Event the Cloud9 Environment is already built for you.
 Just open the existing IDE in the Cloud9 console.
 {{% /notice %}}

 {{% notice info %}}